Welcome to SGM Middle School Social Studies!

 Course Binder (or Accordion Folder): My philosophy on school supplies is that folders are to be used for protecting papers while transporting them from school to home (or home to school), spiral notebooks are used for taking notes (and NOT for loose leaf paper!), and binders are used to organize and store papers (documents, assignments, notes, etc).

 If kept in good condition, this binder can be reused each year (I'm a fan of not creating waste if we don't need to - reuse!)

 COVER PAGE - if you binder or accordion folder has a space to insert a page into the binder, then it will slide in there otherwise it is the first sheet once opened.
 This has the name of the class, the student's name, grade level, calendar year, and an image related to the class subjects.

-- Tabs are the TOPICS, these must be labeled at least with the unit number ("TOPIC 1") - see class webpage for numbers
+- Tabs are the TOPICS, labeled at least with the Topic number ("TOPIC 1") - see class webpage for numbers specific to your grade

 - One tab is to be titled REFERENCE, were you will keep handout information on discussion, writing, Socratic Seminar, DQBs, etc...